Skuzzle-UK/AuthenticationService/README.md

 - **Wait > 5 minutes**, then retry — 401, expired (`exp` claim).
 - **Stop the auth service before the consumer starts** — the consumer fails fast at startup (can't reach the discovery endpoint).
 - **Restart the auth service so a new dev key is generated** — old tokens stop validating; the consumer auto-picks up the new JWKS at next refresh.
+- **Replay a consumed refresh token.** Authenticate, hit `/refresh` once successfully, then hit `/refresh` again with the *original* (now-consumed) refresh token.
+Expect 401, plus a `RevocationReason = "reuse_detected"` row in `RefreshTokens` for every active family for the user, plus a `LogWarning` event in the auth service logs.
+(Email send may also fire if SMTP is reachable.)
+- **Per-device logout isolation.** Log in twice with the same admin account (two browser sessions).
+Hit `/logout` from one — the other should keep working until you also `/logout` it (or `/logoutall` from either).
+Inspect the `RefreshTokens` table to see the per-family revocation.
+- **Restart the auth service WITHOUT restarting Redis.** Outstanding email-link tokens (request a password reset, don't click the link, restart the service, click the link) should still work — proof that the data-protection key ring survived restart via Redis persistence.
+Restart Redis without persistence configured and the link will be broken — proof that AOF/RDB matters.

 ### What's actually happening